-Epithermal gold mines and rocks that host gold mineralisation in New Zealand can typically produce both acidic and neutral drainage enriched with trace elements, commonly Zn, Cu, Pb, Fe, Mn, Cd, Hg, or others.
-Where natural weathering processes release these trace elements, concentrations remain relatively low and dilution or attenuation in the downstream environment is rapid.
-Where mining releases these trace elements the concentrations are higher and treatment of mine-impacted water is often required prior to discharge into the wider environment (Goldstone & MacGillivray 2002; Pope & Trumm 2015; Trumm & Pope 2015).
-Where there are historical workings or wastes related to epithermal gold mining, often the concentrations of trace elements is extreme (both in solid materials and nearby water) and the related geochemical and mineralogical systems are complex (Haffert 2008, 2009; Druzbicka 2015; Fairgray et al. 2016; Fairgray & Webster-Brown 2017).
-Based on understanding epithermal mineralisation, information from current mining activities and case studies at historical mines, geo-environmental models can be constructed that provide predictive value for future resource development related to this type of mineralisation.
+Mesothermal gold mines and rocks that host gold mineralisation in New Zealand typically produce neutral drainage enriched with trace elements, commonly arsenic (As) or and/or antimony (Sb), or rarely acidic drainage with a suite of enriched trace elements (Haffert & Craw 2008a; Hewlett et al. 2005).
+Where natural weathering processes release these trace elements, concentrations remain relatively low and dilution or attenuation in the downstream environment is rapid (Druzbicka & Craw 2015, Haffert et al. 2010a).
+Where mining releases these trace elements, the concentrations are higher and treatment of mine-impacted water is often required prior to discharge into the wider environment (Haffert et al. 2010; Rait et al. 2010; Kerr et al 2015).
+Where there are historical workings or wastes related to mesothermal gold mining, often the concentrations of trace elements (particularly As) are extreme (both in solid materials and in nearby water), and often the related geochemical and mineralogical systems are complex (Haffert et al. 2008b, 2008, 2010a,b; Druzbicka & Craw 2015, Malloch et al. 2017, McLachlan et al. 2018).
+Based on an understanding of mesothermal mineralisation, and information from current mining activities and case studies at historical mines, geo-environmental models can be constructed that provide predictive value for future resource development related to this type of mineralisation (Craw et al. 2015).